 Most horses have four main gaits: the walk, the trot, the canter (called a lope in Western riding), and the gallop.
 Within these gaits, horses have a huge variance- horses can be taught to trot or even lope as slow as other horses walk!

 The speed of each gait depends on many factors- just like how fast you walk might vary according to your energy level, desire to get to your destination, your body’s natural pace, the length of your legs, and what feels good to your body at the time.

-By altering these factors for your horse- and adding a little bit of basic training- we can adjust your horse’s gaits to be paces that are comfortable for you to ride.
+By altering these factors for your horse- plus understanding biomechanics of horse gait transitions and adding a little bit of basic training- we can adjust your horse’s gaits to be paces that are comfortable for you to ride.
 In this article, we’ll talk about a few ways to speed up or slow down your horse’s walk, trot, or canter so that you can be a more comfortable and confident rider.